 The Company is committed to providing a safe and healthy working environment and to assuring, so far as is reasonably practicable, the health, safety and welfare at work of its colleagues.

 The Company’s Occupational Health & Safety (OHS) Policy and objectives are publicly available and a Group Occupational Health & Safety Management System (OHSMS) is in place to coordinate the management of occupational health & safety across the Company.
 Employees and contractors have a duty to take reasonable care for their own health & safety and that of others who may be affected by their acts or omissions.
 Employees and contractors must use all work items provided by the Company correctly; in accordance with their training and the instructions they received to use them safely.

-RB has in place a confidential “whistle blower” policy and process, communicated globally, to encourage the reporting of any non-compliance with this Code of Business Conduct.
+RB has in place a confidential “speak up” policy and process, communicated globally, to encourage the reporting of any non-compliance with this Code of Business Conduct.
 If in any doubt, employees and contractors can obtain full information on this process from the local Human Resources and Legal departments.
-Whenever needed, the Company provides a confidential “whistle blower” hotline that employees and contractors anywhere in the world may use to report any violation of this code, as well as any violation of any local law or regulation or any unethical behavior.
+Whenever needed, the Company provides a confidential “Speak Up” hotline that employees and contractors anywhere in the world may use to report any violation of this code, as well as any violation of any local law or regulation or any unethical behaviour.

 The Company is committed to providing timely and effective communication with its colleagues.

 RB views corporate responsibility and sustainability as one and the same and is committed to building a betterbusiness through continual improvement across the economic, social and environmental dimensions of its activities.
 The Company believes that a more sustainable business will not only better fulfil our responsibilities to society but also contribute to delivering our vision of better consumer solutions and increased long-term shareholder value.